patrycja-io/asteroids/README.md

 ## Deployment
-To Deploy my website I had to logo on browser to my personal gitub side and click on my repository with Milstone 2 project in tghat case that was patrycja-io/asteroids.
+To deploy my website I had to log on to browser to my personal Gitub account s and click on my repository with Astreoids - Milstone 2 project - that was patrycja-io/asteroids.
-Once I cliced on my repo

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Onced I clicked my reop I showed a screen with setting and I had to click on this button like above:
 <p><img alt="Image" title="icon" src="wireframes/howtodeploy-1.PNG" /></p>

+Than on settings I had to scroll to the end of this page :

 <p><img alt="Image" title="icon" src="wireframes/how to deploy-2.PNG" /></p>

+To option with Github Pages and clicked on source/ none button.
+Than from toggle menu change it to master branch:

 <p><img alt="Image" title="icon" src="wireframes/how to deploy-3.PNG" /></p>

+After when page refreshed I had a ready url with deployed website:

 <p><img alt="Image" title="icon" src="wireframes/how to deploy-4.PNG" /></p>